cornishcoder1/pp5-frontend-the-winding-path/README.md

 - Charlie_Alumni, Bim_Alumni and Lauren_Nicole for helping me install ESLint correctly.
 - Lauren_Nicole for the chats and support.
 Also for supplying her own React Front End PP5 for reference.
+- Tom_5p for his assistance with Safari/FireFox log in issue.
 - Alan at Tutor Support for helping me with final deployment.
 - The Slack Community for an invaluable archive of help!